Thank you for reading our post, please rate this article at the end.

 Chair Method

-If you’re alone and choking, you could perform a Heimlich maneuver using the back of a char or any other surface that allows for it.
+If you’re alone and choking, you could perform a Heimlich maneuver using the back of a chair or any other surface that allows for it.
 It’ll hurt like hell, but it’s efficient, much better than other alternatives, and, more importantly, will save your life.

 - Find a chair, preferably with a rounded edge